seeddisperser/standard-toolkit/packages/map-toolkit/src/deckgl/base-map/map-mode-provider/README.md

 **Causes**:
 1. Empty `desiredMode` or `requestOwner` - throws an error
-2. Authorization required but not handled - request times out after 30s
+2. Authorization required but not handled - request remains pending indefinitely
 3. Authorization decision from wrong owner - silently ignored

 **Solutions**: